 17.2 One quarter of all fully paid up senior members shall constitute a Quorum including Affiliate and Honorary Members

 17.3 Each senior club member shall be entitled to a vote; should a member not be able to attend a meeting, they may appoint a member of the committee or club president to vote on their behalf

 17.4 Junior members may ask to speak at any time during a meeting and may be allowed to vote.
 The Chairman of the meeting shall decide whether juniors may vote on a particular issue.

-17.6 If an EGM is called and the meeting is not quorate then the committee shall reconvene the meeting, if this meeting is also not quorate then the motion shall be deemed to have failed.
+17.6 If an EGM is called and the meeting is not quorate then those present at the meeting will be deemed quorate.